KNOW * PLAN * PREPARE

 Disaster Recovery Assistance for Ontarians helps individuals, small owner-operated businesses, farms and not-for-profit organizations cover emergency expenses and repair or replace essential property following a natural disaster.

-The province of Ontario issues a Red Alert to provide recommended immediate actions to protect citizens, their families and others when there is an imminent threat to life, public safety or property.
+The province of Ontario issues an Alert Ready to provide recommended immediate actions to protect citizens, their families, and others when there is an imminent threat to life, public safety, or property.
+When an alert is heard on your phone, radio, or television, it is the public's responsibility to stop, listen, and respond as directed.

 Your contact list is only as good as the battery life of your phone.
 Keep a list of important numbers in your emergency kit.